Classic Restoration Druid

 Macro Innervate on yourself + equip Will of Arlokk/Dancing Sliver/Soulkeeper to one button

 and put +20 spirit on it.
-Innervate is a 400% modifier to the normal regen that only affect spirit, giving it 8 mana per Spirit.
-The "mana per 5 seconds" stat does not get the 400% Innervate bonus.
+Innervate is a 400% modifier to the normal regen that only affect spirit.
+It's around 10 mana per spirit from gear.
 It's best if you can use it during a boss phase when there isn't much to heal.

-LunaUnitFrames is popular.
-It has mana per 5 ticker, druid mana bar, healing communication, and lets you enable specific buffs/debuffs on 7 available timers on the health bars.
+LunaUnitFrames has mana per 5 ticker, druid mana bar, healing communication, buffs/debuffs timers, mana cost prediction and much more.

 To reset instance and teleport back to entrance someone else outside the dungeon has to reset and the people inside need to be offline.
 So currently you'd ask a friend to invite one of your alternate characters to your group, and then anytime you need to start new instance you log off and go reset on your alternate character.